-Short address for this page: oe.cd/btd
+Short url for this page: http://oe.cd/btd

-Please share your comments, or report any anomalies, to email@example.com mentioning BTDIxEin the title of your message.
+Please share your comments or report any anomalies to email@example.com mentioning BTDIxEin the title of your message.